 GeneCards Summary for MIR210 Gene

 MIR210 (MicroRNA 210) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR210 include Hereditary Hemorrhagic Telangiectasia.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and miRNAs involved in DNA damage response.
+Diseases associated with MIR210 include Heart Disease and Squamous Cell Carcinoma, Head And Neck.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and MicroRNAs in cancer.